imranlabs/Differential_Scattering_Cross_Section/README.md

 </p>

 # Scattering by nanoplasmonic mesoscale assemblies: [Tuining Diffraction](https://doi.org/10.1364/JOSAA.560629)
-Reproducible notebook for computing and visualizing the **differential scattering cross section(diffractio)** of a dielectric core coated with a disordered shell of gold nanoparticles (AuNPs).
+Reproducible notebook for computing and visualizing the **differential scattering cross section(diffraction)** of a dielectric core coated with a disordered shell of gold nanoparticles (AuNPs).

 > Paper: https://doi.org/10.1364/JOSAA.560629